josuemontano/cms/README.md

 SpartanCMS
 ===

+**IMPORTANT NOTE: THIS PROJECT IS NO LONGER MAINTAINED.
+IT WAS BORN IN ORDER TO LEARN & TEACH AND IT IS FAR FROM BEING PRODUCTION READY**

+---

 One of the best CMS I've found is [SilverStripe](http://www.silverstripe.org).
 But something more flexible was needed, so I wrote this content managment system in python.

 Much work is still ahead, documentation and some functionality is incomplete, but it works!
 Feel free to contribute.